mandatoryprogrammer/CursedChrome/README.md

 - `127.0.0.1:4343`: Websocket server, used for communicating with victim Chrome instances to transfer HTTP requests for proxying and sending commands.
 - `127.0.0.1:8118`: Admin web panel for viewing victim Chrome instances and getting HTTP proxy credentials.

+**IMPORTANT**: If you are proxying through CursedChrome using **Firefox** please use [FoxyProxy](https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/).
+The built-in proxy support for Firefox has bugs in its implementation of authenticated HTTP proxies which will drive you to madness.

 # Requirements